-In 2016, we launched a Low-Income Solar Access Program dedicated to expanding access to solar technology, savings and jobs to the approximately 22 million low-income households nationwide, and in doing so accelerate clean air and climate progress for all.
+Vote Solar's Low-Income Solar Access Program is dedicated to expanding access to solar technology, savings and jobs to the approximately 22 million low-income households nationwide, and in doing so accelerate clean air and climate progress for all.
 We put a particular focus on engaging and empowering low-income families and communities of color who are disproportionately impacted by the negative effects of the fossil fuel economy and have the most to gain from a transition to affordable clean energy.
 We were no strangers to this work, having stood with community and equity groups to advance solar programs with low-income provisions in California, Colorado, Massachusetts, and New York in recent years.
 But we are hugely excited about now having a committed member of our staff working full time to partner, identify opportunities and push for continued progress.

 Our communities, our health and our climate cannot afford anything less than an urgent transition to clean energy -- and state-level solar campaigns are one of the few remaining viable opportunities for making progress.